 The most common type of commercial real estate investment is in the equity tranche of the capital stack.
 But, this isn’t the only way to gain exposure to this asset class.

-In this article, commercial real estate debt investment opportunities are described.
+In this article, commercial real estate debt investing is described.
 By the end, readers will know what a debt investment is, the pros and cons of pursuing this strategy, and how it compares to an investment in the equity tranche of the capital stack.

 First National Partners offers equity investment opportunities in grocery store anchored retail shopping centers nationwide.
 However, we work with debt providers on every one of our deals.
 To learn more about our current real estate investing opportunities, click here.